 Everyone loves a great software development team.
 So unless you’re Billop the Great Beast (I made that up don’t look it up), I’d say you do too.

 Have you ever outlined what would make a great development team?
-I have.

 Here are my thoughts:

 You know how the implied magic programming has seems overly diminished when there is a buggy functionality or misplaced text?
 And everyone is like ‘Darn, the software is beautiful and we know lots of sleepless nights + coffee + ‘omg-why-doesn’t-it-work’s + ‘omg-yes-it-works-and-omg-i-dont-know-why’s have been put into getting it to this level and we should be really grateful; but darn again, this feature doesn’t work! 🙁 ”

 You know how users expect you to be able to do ANYTHING they want at the snap of their fingers?

 You know how everyone expects software to be perfect?